A Weyl Criterion for Finite-State Dimension and Applications: Abstract

 This paper does exactly this.
 We extend Weyl's criterion from a characterization of sequences with finite-state dimension 1 to a criterion that characterizes every finite-state dimension.
 This turns out {\em not} to be a routine generalization of the original Weyl criterion.
 Even though exponential sums may diverge for non-normal numbers, finite-state dimension can be characterized in terms of the \emph{dimensions} of the \emph{subsequence limits} of the exponential sums.
 In case the exponential sums are convergent, they converge to the Fourier coefficients of a probability measure whose \emph{dimension} is precisely the finite-state dimension of the sequence.

 This new and surprising connection helps us bring Fourier analytic techniques to bear in proofs in finite-state dimension, yielding a new perspective.
-We demonstrate the utility of our criterion though examples.
-Generalizing D. D. Wall's result that multiplication and addition by non-zero rationals preserves normality, Doty, Lutz and Nandakumar show that these operations preserve finite-state dimension of every real.
-While Wall's result partly uses exponential sums, Doty, Lutz and Nandakumar use Schur concavity of Shannon entropy.
-Our Weyl's criterion for finite-state dimension enables us to extend D. D. Wall's technique to yield a new, Fourier analytic proof that finite-state dimension of every real is preserved under addition and multiplication with non-zero rational numbers.
-We also demonstrate the application of our formulation to a construction of sequences with arbitrary finite-state dimensions.

-We expect our results to initiate many follow-up works involving the application of powerful tools from Fourier analysis to the theory of finite-state dimension/compression.
+We demonstrate the utility of our criterion by substantially improving known results about preservation of finite-state dimension under arithmetic.
+We strictly generalize the results by Aistleitner and Doty, Lutz and Nandakumar for finite-state dimensions under arithmetic operations.
+We use the method of exponential sums and our Weyl criterion to obtain the following new result: \emph{If $y$ is a number having finite-state strong dimension 0, then $\dim_{FS}(x+qy)=\dim_{FS}(x)$ and $\Dim_{FS}(x+qy)=\Dim_{FS}(x)$ for any $x \in \R$ and $q \in \Q$.} This generalization uses recent estimates obtained in the work of Hochman \cite{Hochman2014} regarding the entropy of convolutions of probability measures.